We are a creative, island community

 Ella

 Ella is our youngest and newest maker at Fay Page.
-Born on Scilly (and Rob’s god-daughter) she is at the start of an exciting island adventure after returning from her studies on the mainland.
-Ella is already pretty nifty at soldering and can be found with a blowtorch on most Tuesdays.
-When she isn’t here she is providing childcare across the island, working at the Island Bakery and coxing the men’s gig crew.
+Born on Scilly (and Rob’s god-daughter) Ella now lives permanently on St Martin's.
+Ella is pretty nifty at soldering and can be found with a blowtorch on most Tuesdays.
+When she isn’t here she is working at the bakery - she is the bread baker three days a week - she can handle a 4am start!
+She also loves gardening at her newly secured Duchy tenancy and she is one of the paddles in our brilliant gig crew.

 Ella’s favourite piece of Fay Page is the Ring of Islands ring and she loves making urchin and starfish studs.